help · integrations

 Junocal + Klaviyo

-Push every Junocal client into Klaviyo as a profile, ready for segments, flows, and SMS.
+Push opted-in Junocal client profiles to Klaviyo for segments, flows, and campaigns.
 Below: exactly what we sync, what we access, and how to disconnect.

 What the integration does